-In our gorgeous new home, Baddy had built me a beautiful office with a huge window facing South.
-It was situated directly next to the kitchen so I could jut in and out preparing meals and writing all in the same breath, in full multi-tasking overload.
+In our gorgeous contemporary farmhouse in the countryside, Wade had built me a beautiful office with a huge window that framed 8 point bucks and coyotes as they stood outside peaking in while I wrote.
+It was situated purposefully next to the kitchen so I could jut in and out preparing meals while writing, allowing me to take multi-tasking to the extreme.

-I swirled round and round in his office chair making smoke rings as the cogs in the fax machine began to squeak.
-As I waited for the fax to be completed, I suddenly felt the hair prickle up on my neck.
+I swirled round and round in his office chair making smoke rings from the cold as the cogs in the fax machine squeaked the pages through, when suddenly the hair prickled on my neck.
 I wasn’t alone.

-I had communicated with him many times before but had never actually felt his presence.
+I had communicated with him many times before in my mind but never out loud.

-I felt a slight warm breeze on my neck and I could hear my heart beating within my own chest.
-He was directly behind me, enveloping my being with his presence.
-My impulse to run out of the barn into the blinding white snowstorm was hard to resist but I had been waiting for this moment for so long and I was melting in his presence, unable to resist him.
+A slight warm breeze brushed my cheek.
+He was there, behind me, enveloping my being with his presence.
+I refrained my impulse to run out of the barn into the blinding white snowstorm.
+I had been waiting for this moment for so long and I was melting in his presence, unable to resist what came next.

 Closing my eyes again I waited for his words.